azral1962/min-book/docs/manual.typ

 ]

 #arg("authors: <- string | array <required>")[
-  A string or array containing the name of each author of the book, in format `( NAME, NAME )`.
+  A string or array of strings containing the names of each author of the book.
 ]

-#arg("date: <- array | auto")[
+#arg("date: <- array")[
-  The book publication date, in format `(yyyy, mm, dd)`.
-Fallback to current date if not set, or set to `auto`.
+  The book publication date, in format `(yyyy, mm, dd)`; fallback to current date if not set.
 ]

 #arg("cover: <- auto | content | none")[
-  The book cover; `auto`matically generates a default cover, or set a custom `content` as cover.
+  The book cover content; when `auto`, generates an automatic cover.
 ]

-#arg("titlepage: <- boolean | content")[
+#arg("titlepage: <- auto | content")[
-  The page after the cover; by default, contains the title, subtitle, author, and year of publication.
-It is possible to create the titlepage using a `content` block.
+  The presentation page content, shown after the cover; when `auto`, generates an automatic title page.
 ]

 #arg("catalog: <- none | dictionary")[
-  Set the data for catalographic sheet (ISBN) generation; can receive the following data below as keys:
+  Set the data for the "cataloging in publication" board; a dictionary that can have the following keys:
 ]

 #arg("catalog.id: <- string | content")[